 Reports must be submitted within 14 days of observing a noisy vehicle.
 The EPA can only take action on reports of noisy vehicles where the source of the noise is the vehicle exhaust.
 For more information about reporting other types of noisy vehicles, contact Environment Line.

 Your health and safety are more important than reporting littering from a vehicle.
 Never use your mobile phone while driving.
 Pull over or ask a passenger to record the details.
 If recording the details affects your concentration or driving, wait until next time to report littering from a vehicle.
 If a noisy vehicle is on the road, it is only a matter of time before it is observed and reported by another member of the public, the police or an authorised officer.

 After the report

-The EPA will attempt to match the vehicle description provided in the report with the registration details.
-If the observed vehicle’s details are matched with a vehicle registration, the EPA will issue an advisory letter to the owner.
-The letter suggests that the vehicle be checked and advises of the penalties associated with noisy exhaust.
-The EPA may take further action, depending on the vehicle's and/or vehicle owner’s history.
+If the observed vehicle’s details are matched with a vehicle registration, the EPA will issue an advisory letter to the owner which suggests that the vehicle be checked and advises of the penalties associated with noisy exhaust.
+The EPA may take further action, depending on the vehicle's or owner’s history.

 Legislation and enforcement

 The Protection of the Environment (Noise Control) Regulation 2008 makes it an offence to use a vehicle on the road that emits excessive exhaust noise.